 According to their website, most of Bath and Body Works products are manufactured in the USA, Europe, South Korea, and China (they say that less than 1% of their products are made in China).

 However, they do add that “Specific manufacturing information is proprietary because we own the rights to the product and formula.”
-Whenever you see the word “proprietary,” that should be a big yellow flag for you.
+Usually, the word “proprietary” is a yellow flag because it basically means “secret.”
 Companies will often use the fact that they don’t want other brands to steal from them as an excuse to keep information secret for customers.
+As discussed earlier in this article, we believe consumers deserve to know this type of information about the products they buy.

 Better Brands to Use Instead

-Even though pretty much ALL of Bath and Body Works’ products contain unhealthy and potentially harmful ingredients, the good news is that there are lots of brands that smell great, are good for your skin, and are safe to use.
+Even though pretty much all of Bath and Body Works’ products contain unhealthy and potentially harmful ingredients, the good news is that there are lots of brands that smell great, are good for your skin, and are safer for both people and planet.

-And we’ve already done a lot of the research for you at The Filtery!
+And we’ve already done a lot of the research for you.
 For example, if you’re looking for non-toxic candle alternatives, check out this guide.
 If you want a better body wash, click here or here.
 If you want to replace your plug-in Wallflower, this article is for you.
 Here are some clean body fragrance and perfume brands.
 And for better lotions and moisturizers, check out this article.

 Conclusion: TL;DR: Is Bath and Body Works a “Clean” Brand?

-Because of Bath and Body Works’ lack of transparency, wide use of toxic ingredients, confusing info about animal testing, and lack of sustainability initiatives, it gets a big fat F from us!
-If buying clean, non-toxic, and eco-friendly products is important to you, we recommend staying far away from Bath and Body Works.
+Because of Bath and Body Works’ lack of transparency, wide use of questionable and mystery ingredients, confusing info about animal testing, and lack of sustainability initiatives, it probably wouldn’t be considered a clean, non-toxic, or sustainable brand by most conscious consumers.